drug-design/course/docs/chapters/protein-structure.md

 #### Hydrophilic Surface and Hydrophobic Core

-The globular nature of proteins can be explained by their interactions with the surrounding aqueous solvent.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/hydrophilic-surface-hydrophobic-core-ee926e32'><i class='fa fa-play' aria-hidden='true'></i></button>The globular nature of proteins can be explained by their interactions with the surrounding aqueous solvent.
 Proteins fold in such a way that most residues with non-polar side chains are buried in the center, creating the protein's hydrophobic core (green side chains), whereas most residues with polar side chains remain exposed on the protein surface (yellow side chains).
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer